Chacaroon/AutoDependencies/README.md

 - [x] Generate constructor with injected services and save ones to the appropriate service members
 - [x] Generate an interface with public methods of a service
 - [x] Generate code with Incremental Generatort
+- [x] Create and publish nuget packages
+- [x] Cover generator with tests
 - [ ] Generate method that registers all generated services to the `IServiceCollection`
 - [ ] Add code analyzer with code fix
-- [ ] Cover generator and analyzer with tests
+- [ ] Cover analyzer with tests
-- [ ] Create and publish nuget packages

 ## Installation